chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/workflow.md

 We have an open pull request that adds `AvatarList` to the design system.
 We've written our stories, the tests pass, and documentation exists.
 At last, we’re ready to update our design system package with Auto and npm.

 Add the `minor` label to the PR.
-It tells Auto to update the minor version of the package on merge.
+This tells Auto to update the minor version of the package on merge.

 ![GitHub PR with labels](/design-systems-for-developers/github-pr-labelled.png)